How we make them 'COVID secure'

 As it's impossible to 'socially distance' ourselves when we share a car we have to reduce the risk of catching or transmitting the virus in other ways.
 It's important to take these precautions seriously - your health and the health of your loved ones could depend on it.

-Reasons NOT to resume your driving lessons
+Reasons NOT to resume or begin your driving lessons

 Before your first lesson after the lockdown